-Below are a few tips on what to watch out for during treatment and how to help rotations.
+The following are a few tips on what to watch out for during treatment and how to help rotations:

 1. One of the more common issues is lack of room for the tooth to move.
 So check for tight contacts first: